Eduardo-Antoniassi-Lobato/Blackjack/README.md

 ![intro picture](assets/readme_images/intro.png)

-A terminal version of the classic card game Blackjack in python language.
+A simple terminal version of the classic card game Blackjack in python language.

 According to the website AskPython the basic rules of the Blackjack are: